apiato/documentation/docs/components/optional-components/service-providers.md

 However, they come with additional rules and conventions specific to Apiato.

-To generate new service providers you may use the `apiato:generate:provider` interactive command.
+To generate new service providers you may use the `apiato:generate:provider` interactive command:

 ```
 php artisan apiato:generate:provider